 LogRhythm is another small player servicing medium-to-large enterprises.
 Its solution also provides a number of deployment options including bundled or distributed components, hardware-based appliances, server-based software, and virtual appliances.
 LogRhythm has many features that its competitors lack.
 LogRhythm’s threat detection not only uses threat intelligence feeds, it also detect threats based on geolocation.
 It monitors and detects security events at system endpoints, on a host PC’s file system, and can monitor process execution.
 For PCs, it can also monitor the Windows’ registry.
 As with the standard version, it also has two additional advantages over other systems.
 First, it has built-in network forensics.
 Second, it supports eight hundred report formats, more than any other solution in this article.

 Overall, LogRhythm is a compelling product.
 It has a flexible, decentralized architecture, and the widest range of security features and reporting capabilities.
 As good as it is, it is a powerful and large-scale solution that is designed for big companies that can afford its subscription pricing model.
-After installing the system, it requires extensive application and networking configuration both of which require expert knowledge.
+After installing the system, it requires an extensive application and networking configuration both of which require expert knowledge.
 In addition, most operations can only be performed using a native client.
 LogRhythm does provide a web console, but this only provides a subset of the native clients’ features and functionality.

 Conclusion: All Things Considered